radiantlogic-v8/documentation-new/documentation/applying-patch/applying-patch.md

 ## Overview

 This document describes how to apply a patch for RadiantOne v8.0.X.
-Although patches are applied in a rolling fashion and the RadiantOne service is continuously available, the recommendation is apply updates during non-peak/off-hours.
+Although patches are applied in a rolling fashion and the RadiantOne service is continuously available, the recommendation is to apply updates during non-peak/off-hours.

 ## Preparing for the Patch